Updated Mar 15, 2026 § For Kids

 Does GizmoWatch work without Verizon?

 No. GizmoWatch requires a Verizon wireless plan at $10 per month.
-It does not work on AT&T, T-Mobile, or any other carrier.
-If you are not on Verizon, consider alternatives like the TickTalk or Angel Watch that work on other networks.
+It doesn’t work on AT&T, T-Mobile, or any other carrier.
+If you aren’t on Verizon, consider alternatives like the TickTalk or Angel Watch that work on other networks.

 Can an Apple Watch work without a paired iPhone nearby?

 Yes, with Family Setup and a GPS + Cellular model.
-Your child does not need their own iPhone.
+Your child doesn’t need their own iPhone.
 You set up and manage the watch from your iPhone, and it operates independently on cellular for calls, texts, and location tracking.

 How long does each watch battery last?